A recurring story element is used as a form of tradition within a show each season. This doesn't necessarily mean it is a Recycled Script

 - Pretty Cure, for its first five seasons, had a number of traditions: infighting in episode 8, new mascot introduced just before the midseason powerup, new mascot runs away from home shortly after, just to name a few.
 Most of these were done away with along with the Art Shift and the name-based mascot sentence enders come Fresh Pretty Cure!.

 - Every Star Wars movie contained one Big "NO!".
 Obi-Wan in I and II, Vader in III, and Luke in IV, V, and VI.
-And someone must have noticed the gap and pointed it out, because George Lucas is editing in another one from Vader in VI.
+And someone must have noticed the disparity and pointed it out, because George Lucas is editing in another one from Vader in VI.

-- Kill Time Or Die Trying, set in a university, starts off each academic year with someone asking "Who failed what, and how bad?"
+- Kill time or die trying, set in a university, starts off each academic year with someone asking "Who failed what, and how bad?"

 - Supernatural: Every season finale begins with an extensive recap set to Kansas' "Carry On My Wayward Son", the show's unofficial theme song.
 There's also at least one episode featuring pagan gods per season (though there were two in season 5), and, from season 4 onward, one time travel episode per season.